nightmarebadger/my_blog/_posts/battle-of-the-editors.markdown

 ### [Package control](https://sublime.wbond.net/)

-Leaving the best for last, this is the hearth and soul of Sublime Text 2 for me.
+Leaving the best for last, this is the heart and soul of Sublime Text 2 for me.
 It is a great and easy way to install and manage your packages.

-Basically it allows you to download packages through the Command palette (*Ctrl+Shift+P) with the "Package control: Install Package" command, which looks on the web to find the list of all packages with their descriptions that can be searched as all other commands in the Command palette can.
+Basically it allows you to download packages through the Command palette (*Ctrl+Shift+P*) with the "Package control: Install Package" command, which looks on the web to find the list of all packages with their descriptions that can be searched as all other commands in the Command palette can.